 The HighPerformanceEDR filter profile replaces the previously available AutomotiveUrbanCanyon filter profile.
-This filter profile is specially designed for ground-based navigation applications where deteriorated GNSS conditions and GNSS outages (0-60s) are a regular feature.
+This filter profile is specially designed for ground-based navigation applications where deteriorated GNSS conditions and GNSS outages (0-600s) are a regular feature.
+Note that the accuracy of position, velocity and orientation estimates may still deteriorate during GNSS outages.
 This filter profile does not use the holonomic constraints and thereby removes the need for mounting considerations.
 Target applications: slow moving ground vehicles and locomotive navigation.
 The filter profile HighPerformanceEDR automatically estimates the gyro bias when the MTi is not moving.
 The sensor fusion algorithm detects when the MTi is motionless.
 Vibrations and very slow movements may influence the accuracy of the gyro bias estimation.